- Step 1: Apply to Ithaca College via the Common Application (a $60 fee applies)

 - A current headshot or recent photo

 - Two memorized contrasting monologues, each of which is no more than one minute in length.
-Please say your name and the name of your piece before each of your monologues.
 For your pre-screen application you will upload a separate video for each monologue.

 - Two contrasting songs, one 16-bar ballad and one 32-bar up tempo.
 Live piano accompaniment is preferred, but you may sing with pre-recorded piano accompaniment.
 Do not sing a cappella.